marcogambarini/grignetta/README.md

   (note: keep code compatible with Octave, try to avoid using special Matlab toolboxes, so that porting will be easier and anybody can collaborate)

-( -porting in Python for larger possible user/collaborator base? but still Octave is simple, lightweight and open-source, so...) )
+- porting in Python? (larger possible user/collaborator base? but still Octave is simple, lightweight and open-source, so...)

 - once the algorithm is established, build a vst plugin for use in DAWs